 For persons interested in acquiring specialized techniques and strategies in the care, instruction, programming, and management of individuals with physical, motor, medical, cognitive, communicative and/or behavioral disabilities.
 Specific information on positioning, physical handling, feeding facilitation, augmentative communication, sensory integration, adaptive switches, medication therapy and life skills development for the person with severe and profound disabilities.
 Emphasis is on functional skills.

-This course is about writers and writing.
-We will examine the processes and skills children and adolescents engage in to compose a quality written product.
-Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching writing as a tool for literacy development will be emphasized.
-Students will develop personal philosophies and instructional strategies for teaching the development and fluency aspects of composition.
+This course addresses reading and writing instruction across the curriculum and interventions.
+The processes and skills children and adolescents engage in to develop vocabulary, comprehend text, and compose quality written work are examined.
+Specifically the difficulties encountered by students with language and learning differences are reviewed and research providing "best practices" in teaching vocabulary, comprehension and writing as tools for literacy development will be emphasized.
+Student will develop skills for teachin reading/writing vocabulary, reading comprehension, and writing process/products and explore technology that supports instruction.
+Students will master instructional strategies for reading comprehension, vocabulary knowledge, and the development and fluency skills involved in written composition.

 Variable topics.
 Group activity oriented presentations emphasizing `hands on` and participatory instructional techniques.